Rolling over your 401(k) may enable you to gain maximum control over your retirement funds.

 • Leave the money in your former employer’s plan;

-• Roll over the money to your new employer’s plan, if the plan accepts transfers;
+• Roll over the money into your new employer’s plan, if the plan accepts transfers;

 • Roll over the money into an individual retirement account (IRA); or